ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/best-practices-for-hwrt-lumen-performance/8-lumen-general.md

 • This controls the number of reflection bounces; higher values increase the GPU cost.

 • <font color=#00FF00>**1**</font> is recommended for mobile games.

+This learning path has taken you through some key areas and best practices for using and optimizing hardware ray tracing with Lumen.